-There are four types of car insurance: comprehensive cover, Third Party Fire and Theft, Third Party Property Damage and Compulsory Third Party (CTP) insurance.
-We’ll explain what each type covers, as well as the differences between them.
+There are four types of car insurance: comprehensive, Third Party Fire and Theft, Third Party Property Damage and Compulsory Third Party (CTP) insurance.
+We explain the types of car insurance available, what each cover and the differences between them, including key things to keep in mind like:

 The table below provides a quick visual breakdown of the key events that are covered by the different types of car insurance.
-Keep in mind that there can be other benefits and features covered by car insurance, like towing or hire car costs following an insured event.
+Keep in mind that there can be other benefits and features covered by car insurance too, as well as exclusions and limitations to your cover.

 Damage to your vehicle from an accident | ✔ | ✖ | ✖ | ✖ |